-WordPress is a great platform, not only for hosting blogs, but also building entire websites.
+WordPress is a great platform, not only for hosting blogs, but also for building entire websites.
 It is more dependable and comes with all the advantages of open-source software, including full customization and zero cost.

 But just like anything else, WordPress is not perfect, and you will find an error every so often.
 Fortunately, thanks to a large and constantly working community of developers, most of these problems already have solutions.
 Read on to find some of the most common user challenges.